conuma/Python-Coursework/README.md

 Data on CO2 emissions was obtained from https://data.worldbank.org/indicator/EN.ATM.CO2E.PC?end=2014&start=2014&view=map Data on temperature, was obtained from https://data.nodc.noaa.gov/cgi-bin/iso?id=gov.noaa.ncdc:C00934 Data on earthquake occurences from 1980-2014, which is in the results.txt file was obtained from https://www.ngdc.noaa.gov/nndc/struts/form?t=101650&s=1&d=1

+# INST447
+Our final project for this class involved us determining if there was a relationship between the income of a neighborhood and the amount of redvelopment that happens in that neighborhood.
+The area we studied was D.C.
+We obtained our redevelopment data from opendata.dc.gov and our income data from planning.dc.gov.
+The full project can be found in the jupyter notebook file (ipynb).